400 E. Ojibway Court

 After completing her undergraduate work at Michigan, Woldt taught at Negaunee High School from 1898 to 1899.
 She came to Central in 1899, becoming the head of the Biology department in 1906.
 She remained head until her death on October 13, 1935.

-Woldt Hall is currently home to the Science and Technology Residential College students.
+Woldt Hall is currently home to the College of Science and Technology residential college students.

 Woldt Hall has four floors and contains 2-bedroom suites shared by four students.
 Each room is smoke-free and includes a private bathroom.